pipstur/GoogleFitAnalysis/README.md

 # GoogleFitAnalysis
-With the knowledge I have, I tried to find answers to a few questions I've had for some time now
+With the knowledge I have, I tried to find answers to a few questions I've had for some time now.
+There will be more stuff added as I gain more knowledge of the field of Data Science